MangoShip/MangoShip.github.io/blog/NBody/NBodyWebGPU.md

 1. Get all variables needed for WebGPU API calls.
 2. Create render and compute pipelines.
 They will hook up instructions from `.wgsl` files
 3. Create and initialize a Float32Array that stores properties of all particles. (position and velocity)
-4. Create BindGroups for compute pipeline.
+4. Create Buffer and BindGroups for the compute pipeline.
 They will hook up a binding to particle data that can be used during computation.
 5. Start computation (N-Body) on particles.
 6. Start rendering of particles.
 7. Measure performance (FPS) to see the duration of Step 5 and 6.